 The towers can be visited - April 1st to September 30th, 10am to 6.30pm (June to August, on Saturday, Sunday, 10am to 11pm) - October 1st to March 31st, 10am to 5.30pm.
 Last access is 45 mn before closure.
 Closed on January 1st, in May 1st, December 25th.

-Entrance from street on left-hand side of the facade.
+Entrance on left-hand side of the facade.
+Long waiting time.

-In 1238, King Saint Louis bought the Christ's Crown of Thorns from Constantinople, nowadays Istambul.
-The King commissioned Sainte Chapelle as the crown's schrine in his Cite Palace, nowadays the Conciergerie.
+In 1238, King Saint Louis (picture) bought the Christ's Crown of Thorns (picture) from Constantinople (picture), Istambul today.
+The King commissioned Sainte Chapelle as the crown's schrine in his Palace (picture), the Conciergerie.

-In 1806, the Crown was transfered to Notre Dame where it can be seen every first friday of the month.
+In 1806, the Crown was transfered to Notre Dame.
+The crown is guarded in the Cathedral's treasury by the Knights of the Order of the Holy Sepulchre of Jerusalem and can be worshipped every first friday of the month (details).

 Weekdays, Monday to Saturday noon